-Gallup also found that when employees become aware of their strengths, they become 7.8 percent more productive.
-Teams that focus on strengths every day have 12.5 percent greater productivity, while individuals who use their strengths every day are six times more likely to be engaged on the job and less likely to leave their company.
+Gallup also found that employees become 7.8-percent more productive when they become aware of their strengths.
+Teams that focus on strengths every day have 12.5-percent greater productivity.
+Individuals who use their strengths every day are six times more likely to be engaged on the job and are less likely to leave their company.

-Taken together, those measures are powerful drivers for higher levels of performance, profitability and productivity for organizations.
+Taken together, those measures are powerful drivers for higher levels of performance, profitability, and productivity in organizations.

-Project Managers are in the best position to recognize the strengths of their team members.
-And managers can empower employees to discover and develop their strengths, and then place them in roles where they can excel.
+Project managers are in the best position to recognize the strengths of their team members, and managers can empower employees to discover and develop their strengths before placing those employees in roles where they can excel.

-Here are 11 ways to build on the strengths of your employees:
+Here are 11 ways to build the strengths of your employees.

 1. Name the strengths.